sr-lab/coqpyt/README.md

 ## Credits

 Special thanks to the developers of the [pylspclient](https://github.com/yeger00/pylspclient) project, which served as the initial template for CoqPyt.
-Additionally, we express our gratitude to Kyle Thompson (@rkthomps) for his precious feedback, which has greatly contributed to the refinement of CoqPyt.
+Additionally, we express our gratitude to [Kyle Thompson](https://github.com/rkthomps/) for his precious feedback, which has greatly contributed to the refinement of CoqPyt.

 ## License